-Investors are encouraged to attend the AGM which will be held on 22 October 2013 in Melbourne.
+Investors are encouraged to attend the AGM which will be held in October 2013.
 Presentations by the Chairman and CEO at the AGM are webcast.

 For formal meetings an explanatory memorandum on the resolutions is included with the notice of meeting.
 In the event that investors cannot attend formal meetings they are able to lodge proxy forms by post or fax.